 The days start to shorten and we begin to prepare for another winter.
-The "snow flow" went out last week, although increasingly we depend on technology instead of old fashioned word of mouth.
+The staff 'Phone Tree' went out last week, although increasingly we depend on technology instead of old fashioned word of mouth.

 It was a historic moment last Friday when we hosted our first ever all girls' team football match.
 This might be the only time I can boast of having a school sports team that has never been beaten.
 The girls had a wonderful time in the pouring rain, having stood valiantly on the sidelines to cheer our junior boys' team on before they played.